 Staten Islander Bridget Marmion spent 30+years as SVP of Marketing at Farrar, Straus and Giroux, Random House, and HMH.
-She’s worked with Susan Sontag, Jonathan Safran Foer, Tim O’Brien, Jhumpa Lahiri, Philip Roth, Madeleine L’Engle, and many more.
-We talked about how to promote books in the physical and digital spaces, and what authors can do to build their platform and find their readers.
-(Oops!
-First 15 seconds are silent!)
+She’s worked with Susan Sontag, Jonathan Safran Foer, Tim O’Brien, Jhumpa Lahiri, Philip Roth, Madeleine L’Engle, and more.
+We talked about how to promote books in the physical and digital spaces, and what authors can do to build their platform and find readers.
+(First 15 seconds are silent!)

 Listen to Bridget’s Spotify playlist for the show here.

 Staten Island’s hottest mystery noir writer Rob Hart, author of the Ash McKenna series, on his newest novel, THE WAREHOUSE, getting optioned for film by Ron Howard, and a lot more…Listen to Rob’s playlist for the show on Spotify.